fujirusama/Anime-Base/README.md

-# Anime-Base
+hi everone
-It's a crud rest api designed for anime fans
+Anime-Base is a crud rest api designed for anime fans
+           builiding ith flask and MongoDB